sness23/https-lablab.ai-event-audiocraft-24-hours-hackathon/README.md

 into a jweb object.

 # usage
-1) download the amxd device and open it in Ableton Live
+1) Download the amxd device and open it in Ableton Live
 2) Run the google colab for MusicGen https://colab.research.google.com/github/camenduru/MusicGen-colab/blob/main/MusicGen_colab.ipynb
 3) Edit the Max for Live device to update the gradio URL to the one that the Google Colab gives you